bank8426/try-express-mongodb/README.md

 - `Express.js`

-  - `app.use()` is used to mount a middleware function which can use for something like parsing request body, parsing cookie in request header, call 3rd party middleware and also `Router` when create nested routes
+  - `app.use()` is used to mount a middleware function, which can be used for something like parsing the request body, parsing `cookie` in the request header, calling 3rd party middleware, and also `Router` when creating nested routes
-  - `app.get()/post()/put()/delete()` is used to handle HTTP request but it can add middleware function and chain it as well by adding it as parameter after route path and before last callback function.
+  - `app.get()/post()/put()/delete()` is used to handle HTTP request, but it can add a middleware function and chain it as well by adding it as a parameter after the route path and before the last callback function.
     - Ex.
       ```js
       userRouter.get("/", authorize, getUsers);